 Do you live in an area that regularly experiences very cold, foggy weather with black ice conditions?
 Are you concerned about damaging your F150’s drivetrain if you engage 4A or 4H while driving on the highway?
 Are you concerned about damaging the F150’s transfer case if you drive in excess of 65mph while in 4A?
 If any of these are your concern then this article could shed some light on the subject.

 Driving your F150 with 4A engaged on the highway is perfectly safe since the truck remains in 2H and automatically engages 4H when the truck detects loss of traction on any of the front wheels.

 The F150 is a very popular truck and for good reason.
-Tough offroad credentials combined with its sophisticated drivetrain options makes it a real beast in any driving conditions.
-Equipped with the 4A (4 All-Wheel Drive) functionality makes driving across a variety of road conditions a pleasure.
+Tough offroad credentials combined with its sophisticated drivetrain options make it a real beast in any driving conditions.
+Equipped with the 4A (4 All-Wheel Drive) functionality driving across a variety of road conditions is a pleasure.
 With that being said, is engaging 4A on the freeway void of any risks?

 Let’s find out!

 Table of Contents

 The F150 is an engineering masterstroke and is designed with the ability to drive safely on the freeway.
 The A4 system was specifically designed to provide improved traction across a wide variety of driving conditions, including highways and freeways.

 So you can rest assured your F150 will be safe in 4An while driving in and around town when road conditions are slippery and wet or when it’s a mixture of low traction and high traction driving conditions.
 The 4A system will take all the guesswork out of the equation while you safely enjoy the ride.